-Book unique cabins, bed and breakfasts, and more on Airbnb
+Book unique tiny homes, vacation rentals, and more on Airbnb

 Tucked into North Carolina’s Blue Ridge Mountains, Asheville is surrounded by old-growth forests, tumbling waterfalls, and a handsome stretch of the Appalachian Trail.
 But beyond its world-class wilderness, the city is known for its enduring Gilded Age architecture and bluegrass musical traditions, as well as a thriving art scene.
 And if that’s not enough, have a beer: Asheville boasts a staggering number of craft breweries, many within walking distance of the music venues and art galleries of the up-and-coming South Slope and River Arts districts.
 These formerly industrial neighborhoods have breathed new life into the city, and are excellent places to hang out in between trips to the mountains.

 Asheville has a subtropical climate, which means that the summer months are warm and humid while winters are comparatively mild.
 From June through August, temperatures peak in the mid-to-high 80s, while December through February they range from the high 20s to the high 40s, with occasional snowfall on the city’s surrounding peaks.
-From March to May and September through early November, Asheville’s temperatures typically hover between the high 50s and the mid-70s, ideal for exploring the area’s picturesque wildflower blooms in spring and foliage during fall.
+From March to May and September through early November, Asheville’s temperatures typically hover between the high 50s and the mid-70s, ideal for staying in one of the local cabins and exploring the area’s picturesque wildflower blooms in spring and foliage during fall.
 However, precipitation is regular throughout the year—so pack accordingly.

 Among Asheville’s most prominent landmarks is this 250-room mansion built for George Washington Vanderbilt II during the height of the Gilded Age.
 The opulent 19th-century chateau (which is the largest privately owned home in the United States) sits on 8,000 acres and comprises sprawling grounds designed by a famous landscape architect.
 Visitors can tour the historic manor and massive estate, which includes a rose garden, farm, shop-filled village, and an award-winning winery.